 (860) 529-8423 (info line)

 Hours & Admission

-Check the website for the most up-to-date information including information about special holiday closings.
+Check the website for the most up-to-date information including information about special holiday closings and winter hours.

 Exhibit Center: Adults and teens (ages 13+): $6; Ages 6-12: $2; Ages 5 and under: FREE

 Attention Grandma and Grandpa!
 CT residents who are age 65 or older can also obtain a Charter Oak Pass that allows them free admission to this and other state park exhibit centers.
 Click here for more information or ask for details at the park.

 - Don’t forget to check if your local library has a state park and museum pass available!
 See our Museum Pass page for helpful links.
 One word of warning though: many of these passes carry steep overdue and/or lost pass fines, so pay close attention to the lending policies.
 It’s not a deal if you have to pay late fees 🙂

 - The museum is fully handicapped and stroller accessible.

 - Pets are not allowed in the museum or on the trails, only in the picnic areas.

 - They accept Visa, Mastercard, and Discover cards (no American Express) for purchases over $10; no debit cards.